ytang08/ytang08.github.io/_teaching/teaching_2s.md

 In this course, any and all uses of generative artificial intelligence (AI)/large language model tools such as ChatGPT, Dall-e, Google Bard, Microsoft Bing, etc., will be considered a violation of the Code of Academic Integrity, specifically the prohibition against submitting work that is not your own.
 This applies to all assessments in the course, including case studies, written assignments, discussions, quizzes, exams, and problem sets.
 This course policy is driven by the learning goals and desired learning outcomes for the course described at the beginning of this syllabus.

 The following actions are prohibited:
-•	entering all or any part of an assignment statement or test questions as part of a prompt to a large language model AI tool;
+•<br>	entering all or any part of an assignment statement or test questions as part of a prompt to a large language model AI tool;
-•	incorporating any part of an AI-written response in an assignment;
-•	using AI to summarize or contextualize reading assignments or source materials;
-•	and submitting your own work for this class to a large language model AI tool for iteration or improvement.
+•<br>incorporating any part of an AI-written response in an assignment; •<br>	using AI to summarize or contextualize reading assignments or source materials; •<br>and submitting your own work for this class to a large language model AI tool for iteration or improvement.
-             For more guidance and resources on how to use Generative Artificial Intelligence can be found at the UA Library [here](https://libguides.library.arizona.edu/students-chatgpt/use).
+<br> For more guidance and resources on how to use Generative Artificial Intelligence can be found at the UA Library [here](https://libguides.library.arizona.edu/students-chatgpt/use).

 ### **4.7 Accessibility and Accommodations**
 It is the University’s goal that learning experiences be as accessible as possible.
 If you anticipate or experience physical or academic barriers based on disability, please let me know immediately so that we can discuss options.
 You are also welcome to contact Disability Resources (520-621-3268) to establish reasonable accommodations.
 For additional information on Disability Resources and reasonable accommodations, please visit the [DRC website](https://drc.arizona.edu/).